mdb/tf-workspaces-demo/README.md

-  Generally, Terraform child modules aspire to solve a bit of a different problem: while workspaces facilitate the application of a Terraform project against multiple target contexts, provider configurations, and aginst isolated [states](https://developer.hashicorp.com/terraform/language/state), child modules are generic abstractions of opinionated Terraform "recipes."
+  Generally, Terraform child modules aspire to solve a bit of a different problem: while workspaces facilitate the application of a Terraform project against multiple target contexts, provider configurations, and against isolated [states](https://developer.hashicorp.com/terraform/language/state), child modules are generic abstractions of opinionated Terraform "recipes."
 Modules often target specific resources (or combinations of resources), but are largely agnostic to the surrounding context.
 These child modules can be used and applied within parent Terraform